 - 10-year warranty: SCE customers now have to prove that their solar PV system components are CEC approved and must have a 10-year warranty on the installation and all equipment.

-- Time-Of-Use (TOU) Tariff: NEM 2.0 introduces TOU rate schedule, establishing on-peak and off-peak hours.
-This is the biggest change so far.
+- Time-Of-Use (TOU) Tariff: NEM 2.0 introduced TOU rate schedule, establishing on-peak and off-peak hours.
+This was the biggest change.
 NEM 1.0 had the same rate schedule or the rate schedule of choice, allowing all SCE customers to be compensated at full retail credit rates regardless of grid impacts and demand.
-Under the new tariff, SCE are allowed to set their own TOU schedule according to the demand.
-Based on their load profile, NEM 2.0 solar consumers are able choose different rate schedules.
+Under the new tariff, SCE is allowed to set their own TOU schedule according to the demand.
+Based on their load profile, NEM 2.0 solar consumers are able to choose different rate schedules.